agrc/geocoding-toolbox/README.md

-# ArcGIS Pro AGRC Web API Geocoding Add-in
+# ArcGIS Pro AGRC Web API Geocoding Toolbox

 This custom toolbox created by the AGRC allows ArcGIS users to geocode a table of addresses.
 The geocoding tool makes use of the [AGRC Web API](https://api.mapserv.utah.gov) to perform the geocoding.
 A complimentary [api key](https://developer.mapserv.utah.gov) will need to be obtained to run the tool.